-Non-Construction area contact surface water on the north and south banks will be collected and after confirming that it meets BC Water Quality criteria diverted to drainages that connect with the Peace River.
-Any runoff that is non-construction contact related, but may contact PAG material in road cuts will be monitored (see below) and if water quality concerns are identified, mitigation recommended by the QP(ARD) will be implemented, up to and potentially including collecting all runoff and diverting to a PAG-contact sediment pond for potential treatment prior to release into the environment.
+Surface water on the north bank and south bank will be diverted to the main stem of the Peace River.
+Surface water on both banks will be monitored for water quality as part of the site wide water quality monitoring program where safe access allows and when not in dry or frozen conditions.
+Access must be deemed safe by the Environmental Monitor in accordance with site safety requirements.
+Any runoff that is non-construction contact related, but may contact PAG material in road cuts, will be monitored (see below) and if water quality concerns are identified, mitigation recommended by the QP(ARD) will be implemented, up to and potentially including collecting all runoff and diverting to a PAG-contact sediment pond for potential treatment prior to release into the environment.
 The runoff WQM results indicate that treatment may not be required.
 Should treatment be required, a mitigation plan will be implemented to mitigate the effects of ARD and / or ML.